-Compiled comparison table between the uv-plane-derived results and the image-plane-derived results for each of the sources.
-The "source A" and "source B" columns correspond to each pair where the comparison was performed to derive the orientation vector correlations.
-Where "Source A" is not listed, the previously listed "Source A" is to be assumed.
+Compiled comparison table between the uv-plane-derived results and the image-plane-derived results for each of the "sourceA" and "source B" columns correspond to each pair where the comparison was performed to derive the orientation vector correlations.
+Where "Source A" is not listed, the previously listed "Source B" is assumed.
 All separations are defined with respect to the "Source A." The dot product is given in cosine coordinates.
-The final column, "Aligned (<30°)," compares the derived dot-product values by averaging the two values; if the values correspond to <30°, the sources are considered aligned, while values >30° are considered misaligned.
+The final column, "Aligned (<30°)," compares derived dot-product values by averaging the two values; if the values correspond to <30°, the sources are considered aligned, while values >30° are considered misaligned.